Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Introduction

+Summarizing the literature review, we conclude that $\H$-matrices are already known to the statistical community.
+It is well-known that Mat\'ern covariance functions could be approximated in the $\H$-matrix format ($\H$, $\H^2$, HODLR).
+In \cite{BallaniKressner}, the authors used $\H$-matrices to compute derivatives of the likelihood function.
+Approximation of the inverse and Cholesky factorization is working in practice, but requires more theoretical analysis for error estimations (the existing theory is mostly developed for elliptic PDEs and integral equations).
+The influence of the $\H$-matrix approximation error on the quality of the estimated unknown parameters is not well studied yet.
+To research this influence with general $\H$-matrices (and not only with the simple HODLR format) is the main contribution of this work.

 The rest of this paper is structured as follows.
-In Section~\ref{sec:Hcov}, we introduce the $\H$-matrix technique and review the $\H$-matrix approximation of Mat\'ern covariance functions.
+In Section~\ref{sec:Hcov}, we remind the $\H$-matrix technique and review the $\H$-matrix approximation of Mat\'ern covariance functions.
 Section~\ref{sec:HAGL} contains the hierarchical approximation of the Gaussian likelihood function, the algorithm for parameter estimation, and a study of the theoretical properties and complexity of the approximate log-likelihood \cite{Ipsen15, Ipsen05}.
-Results from the Monte Carlo simulations of different test cases are reported in Section~\ref{sec:MC}.
-An application of the hierarchical log-likelihood methodology to soil moisture data is considered in Section~\ref{sec:moisture}.
+Results from Monte Carlo simulations, where the true parameters are known, are reported in Section~\ref{sec:MC}.
+An application of the hierarchical log-likelihood methodology to soil moisture data, where parameters are unknown, is considered in Section~\ref{sec:moisture}.
 We end the paper with a discussion in Section~\ref{sec:Conclusion}.
-The derivations of the theoretical results are provided in the Appendix~\ref{appendix:A}.
+The derivations of the theoretical results are provided in the Appendix~\ref{appendix:A}, more details about $\H$-matrices in Appendix~\ref{sec:adm}.